About Sompo Museum of ArtConcept

 The Sompo Museum of Art is the only art museum in Asia

-The museum acts as a communicator of arts and culture amongst the busy
+the museum acts as a communicator of arts and culture with the aim of

 helping to develop a new interest in these fields.
-It also promotes regional and international exchange,
+It also promotes exchange

-The museum’s exterior design features a combination of vertical and curved
+The concept behind the museum’s exterior design is a combination of vertical and

 |Architectural design||TAISEI DESIGN Planners, Architects & Engineers|

 The design concepts behind the Sompo Museum of Art building was to reflect the image of Seiji Togo’s art while also incorporating soft curves designed to blend well with the gently out-flaring base of Sompo Japan’s headquarters building.
 These curves have been incorporated both in the building’s interior and exterior to create unique spatial effects.

 The building consists of a 1st floor entrance hall, a 2nd floor museum shop and rest area, and exhibition galleries from the 3rd to 5th floors.
 Wood has been used in the ceilings and floors of the museum shop and rest area to create a space where visitors can enjoy the afterglow of their visit to the museum in a comfortable atmosphere.